MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/spb/spb-controller-drivers.md

 ---
+title: SPB controller drivers
+author: windows-driver-content
-Description: 'An SPB controller is a device that controls a simple peripheral bus (SPB) and that transfers data to and from the peripheral devices that are connected to the SPB.'
+description: An SPB controller is a device that controls a simple peripheral bus (SPB) and that transfers data to and from the peripheral devices that are connected to the SPB.
-MS-HAID: 'SPB.spb\_controller\_drivers'
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'
-title: SPB controller drivers
-author: windows-driver-content
+ms.assetid: 046353F9-315F-4328-8ECA-1C23AF87B4B4
 ---

 # SPB controller drivers

-An SPB controller is a device that controls a [simple peripheral bus](buses.simple_peripheral_buses) (SPB) and that transfers data to and from the peripheral devices that are connected to the SPB.
+An SPB controller is a device that controls a [simple peripheral bus](https://msdn.microsoft.com/library/windows/hardware/hh450903) (SPB) and that transfers data to and from the peripheral devices that are connected to the SPB.
 The hardware vendor for an SPB controller provides an SPB controller driver to manage the hardware functions in the controller.

-Starting with Windows 8, the SPB framework extension (SpbCx) simplifies the development of controller drivers for [simple peripheral buses](buses.simple_peripheral_buses) (SPBs).
-SpbCx is a system-supplied extension to the [Kernel-Mode Driver Framework](kmdf.kernel_mode_driver_framework_overview) (KMDF).
+Starting with Windows 8, the SPB framework extension (SpbCx) simplifies the development of controller drivers for [simple peripheral buses](https://msdn.microsoft.com/library/windows/hardware/hh450903) (SPBs).
+SpbCx is a system-supplied extension to the [Kernel-Mode Driver Framework](https://msdn.microsoft.com/library/windows/hardware/ff544296) (KMDF).
 The hardware vendor for the SPB controller device supplies a controller driver to perform all hardware-specific driver operations.
 This driver communicates with SpbCx to perform operations that are specific to SPB controllers, and communicates directly with KMDF to perform generic driver operations.

-For example, an SPB controller driver typically calls the [**WdfDeviceInitSetPnpPowerEventCallbacks**](kmdf.wdfdeviceinitsetpnppowereventcallbacks) method in KMDF to register to receive power event callbacks, and calls the [**WdfInterruptCreate**](kmdf.wdfinterruptcreate) method to connect the driver's interrupt service routine (ISR) to the interrupt from the SPB controller.
-To perform SPB-specific operations, the SPB controller communicates with SpbCx through the [SpbCx device driver interface](buses.spbcx_device_driver_interface) (DDI).
+For example, an SPB controller driver typically calls the [**WdfDeviceInitSetPnpPowerEventCallbacks**](https://msdn.microsoft.com/library/windows/hardware/ff546135) method in KMDF to register to receive power event callbacks, and calls the [**WdfInterruptCreate**](https://msdn.microsoft.com/library/windows/hardware/ff547345) method to connect the driver's interrupt service routine (ISR) to the interrupt from the SPB controller.
+To perform SPB-specific operations, the SPB controller communicates with SpbCx through the [SpbCx device driver interface](https://msdn.microsoft.com/library/windows/hardware/hh698219) (DDI).

 SpbCx cooperates with the SBP controller driver to handle I/O requests for peripheral devices that are connected to the SPB.
 SpbCx performs processing tasks that are common to SPB controller drivers.
 These tasks include managing the I/O request queues for the SPB controller.
 These queues contain I/O requests from the drivers that manage the peripheral devices that are connected to the bus.
 The SPB controller driver performs all hardware-specific operations that are required to handle these requests.